 Whether it’s while you’re sitting on the royal throne, staring at the newly fitted grey slate bathroom tiles.
 Or caressing your toes between the soft thick fibres of your grey bathroom rugs.
 We all need that special calming place to get away from our modern day hectic lifestyles.

 If you take a look at a lot of design ideas, they focus strongly on reproducing the essence of nature.
-In fact, Greenery is the Pantone 2017 Colour of the Year.

 Alongside that, they have a transitioning palette selection of neutral colours that team up with Greenery effortlessly.
 One of those palette colours is Nimbus Cloud, a very pale shade of grey.